- Vision Award

 Vision Award

-The António Champalimaud Vision Award is supported by the ‘Vision 2020 - The Right to Sight’ global initiative for blindness prevention, launched in collaboration with the World Health Organisation and the International Agency for the Prevention of Blindness (IAPB).
+The António Champalimaud Vision Award was launched during the ‘Vision 2020 - The Right to Sight’ global initiative for blindness prevention, in collaboration with the World Health Organisation and the International Agency for the Prevention of Blindness (IAPB).

 Application